MorandDag/Asteroids/README.md

 ## Install

 1. Download this repository, either through zip file or clone it via Git, to a directory of your choice on your PC.
 2. Launch Unity Hub.
-In "Projects" click "Add" and select the directory where the project files were placed.
+In `Projects` click `Add` and select the directory where the project files were placed.
-3. When the project loads and opens, you need to select the "MainScene" scene in the "Scenes" folder.
+3. When the project loads and opens, you need to select the `MainScene` scene in the `Scenes` folder.

 ## Control